 Given very limited motel accommodations at the time, one of the real goals of the adventure besides a day or two on the beach was caught in one word, Shrimp.
 Make that two words, Giant Shrimp.
 Wait.
 Make that three words, Cheap Giant Shrimp.
 I mean fresh out of the nets, Giant Shrimp for really, really cheap.
 Cheap enough to snag a cooler full to host a big ole’ barbecue upon return home for friends, and maybe theirs too, for practically next to nothing.

 Upon departing my last visit to the small Mexican fishing village, Puerto Penasco, Rocky Point, was a lunch of Shrimp Salad on a bed of lettuce.
-Lots of giant shrimp, chopped into bite sized pieces, tossed with chopped hot peppers, probably jalapenos, red onion, cilantro, brightly colored peppers.
-A creamy base, I feel as if avocado may also have been folded into it, cubed, perhaps.
-I cannot recall.
-It was a simple salad really, but colorful and fresh, with some similarity of combined ingredients that continue to inspire many of my own dishes today, even in a hoagie, a Seafood Salad Hoagie.
+Lots of giant shrimp, chopped into bite sized pieces, tossed with chopped hot pepper jalapenos, red onion, cilantro and brightly colored red peppers.

 A creamy base, avocado was likely folded into it, cubed, I think.
 It was a simple salad really, but colorful and fresh with some similarity of combined ingredients that continue to inspire many of my own dishes today including the Seafood Salad Hoagie.